-The title kinda sums it all up, but this easy Asian beef stir fry recipe can be made with a flank steak, a flatiron steak, a skirt steak, a flap steak, a London broil steak, or a sirloin tip steak.
-And besides being versatile like that, it’s also flavorful, reheatable, and a great quick meal!
+The title kinda sums it all up, but this easy Asian steak stir fry recipe can be made with a flank steak, a flatiron steak, a skirt steak, a flap steak, a London broil steak, or a sirloin tip steak.
+And besides being versatile like that, it’s also flavorful, re-heatable, and a great quick meal!

 I don’t know about you, but this time of year I really start to crave vegetables.

 Now, don’t get me wrong, broccoli is good for you and all, but it doesn’t always taste like much.
 However, it’s green, and green is really tempting when everything outside is cold and grim and cloudy.
-Enter this recipe that makes broccoli taste like more than mere broccoli and also contains a healthy dose of tender beef steak.
+Enter this beef steak stir fry recipe that makes broccoli taste like more than mere broccoli and also contains a healthy dose of tender steak.

 This recipe also reheats very well, so you can even make a double batch at the beginning of the week and reheat as needed for an instant dinner.
 Or bring it to work in a tupperware and reheat it there.

 Substitutions: Besides being able to substitute in practically any steak, you can also switch out the veggies.
 Still not a fan of broccoli?
 Feel free to use Brussels sprouts, cabbage, or leafy greens (just add later since they need a shorter cooking time).
 Also, I made the carrots optional since some people really hate stir-fried carrots, but you can also substitute carrots with something else.

 Marinating: You don’t have to marinate at all, especially if you’re using a pretty tender steak.
 In that case just throw it in the pan right away with all the marinade ingredients.